 Deploying an application onto a device is done using an app specification file.
 This means that the Toit code will be executed multiple times over the lifecycle of the device as an application.

 This option makes it easy to run small snippets of Toit code on a device.
 The device needs to be online since the installation and execution of the code happens synchronously such that you get feedback right away.

 Running a program on a device does not allow the device to go into deep sleep as it needs to remain online for the program to run, even if it is set to make a measurement only once a day.
 Therefore the

 toit run command is great for running small snippets of code on a device but not built for running actual long-lived applications.
-For this reason, the Toit cloud will terminate any running program after 2 minutes of execution.

 A Toit application is made of: